danoseun/hospitality-service/README.md

 # hospitality-service
-App that calculates overstay fees for customer occupying a booked apartment.
+App that calculates overstay fees for customers occupying a booked apartment.

 ## Getting Started